 White powder found in envelopes sent to Wells Fargo & Co.
-(WFC) and JPMorgan Chase & Co. branches in New York City turned out to be cornstarch, police said.
+(WFC:US) and JPMorgan Chase & Co. branches in New York City turned out to be cornstarch, police said.

 Seven envelopes containing the powder were delivered yesterday -- five to Wells Fargo branches, one to a JPMorgan branch and one addressed to Mayor Michael Bloomberg, said Paul Browne, a spokesman for the New York City Police Department.

 The envelopes contained the powder and messages that “indicated” a link to today’s May Day demonstrations, Browne said in an e-mail.
 All tested negative for anything toxic and appeared to be designed to frighten mail-room workers, he said.